iem-projects/pd-iemmatrix/README.txt

 -------------

-The only sane way to build iemmatrix for W32 using autotools, is currently by using `MinGW-w64` as a cross-compilation environment on linux.
+The only sane way to build iemmatrix for W32 using autotools, is currently by using `MinGW-w64` as a cross-compilation environment on Linux.

 Debian (and derivates) provides packages for this: